kasper/phoenix/API.md

 ## 12. Key

-Use the `Key`-object to enable or disable keys.
+Use the `Key`-object to construct, enable or disable keys.
 You can have multiple handlers for a single key combination, however only one can be enabled at a time.
-A key is disabled automatically when you release your reference to the handler.
-Keys are always reset on context reload.
 Enabling a key combination that has been exclusively registered by another app will fail.

 ```java
 class Key implements Identifiable